FvD/harper/README.md

-# Harper-Lite: Much Simpler Lesson Discovery and Aggregation
+# Harper-Lite: Simple Lesson Discovery and Aggregation

 Harper's goal is better learning outcomes with less effort;
 Harper-Lite's is to get the ball rolling with as little effort as possible.